jasonhaak/is-uni-muenster-flashcards/README.md

 Welcome to this repository containing Anki flashcards for the Master in Information Systems at the University of Münster.

-> Note: All flashcards are written in German.
-Specific terms may appear in English, but explanations, definitions and context are provided in German.
+> Note: All flashcards were originally written in German.
+If an English deck is available, it is a AI-translated version.

 > Note: Some flashcards may appear in multiple decks, as the organization is based on categories rather than individual courses.
 As a result, a card might be included in both _Course 1_ and _Course 2_.
 This structure may also lead to the inclusion of supplementary material from other courses within a given deck.